MichelCodes123/BT-Bus-Efficiency-Project/README.md

 # Application Architecture
 ![alt text](image.png)

-See the repository for the python scripts here: https://github.com/MichelCodes123/BT-Bus-Efficiency-Python
 # Caveats
 - Bus scheduling can be unpredictable.
 Brampton transit may add bus lines on the fly, some may go out of service unexpectedly.
 Detours can increase bus delays.
 Buses can come much earlier than scheduled.
 The app cannot predict all these possible usecases.
 - 4 Bus routes were excluded from the calculation..
 Any "LOOP" routes causes issues with the way I performed the on-time performance calculations.
 I hope to revisit this in the future.